ushankavishka/SnakeGame/README.md

 - **Game Over Handling:** Restart or quit after colliding with walls or the snake's own body
 - **Interactive Design:** Smooth gameplay with responsive controls
 - **Explosion Effect:** Every time the snake bites the apple, an explosion effect is displayed
 - **Dynamic Page Color Change:** The background color of the page changes each time the snake eats an apple, adding variety to the gameplay
+- **Apple Movement Speed:** The apple moves slower than the snake, making the game more challenging and fun to play

 ## 🛠️ Tech Stack
 - **Frontend:** JavaScript, HTML, CSS